-As the latest version (0.4.15) of our package ‘photobiologyInOut’ supports the automatic import of the files returned by the Quick TUV Calculator we show here how to produce such files, and link to an example of their import and plotting in R.
+As our package ‘photobiologyInOut’ (versions >= 0.4.15) supports the automatic import of the files returned by the Quick TUV Calculator, we show here how to produce such files, and link to an example showing how to import and plot them in R.

 The main changes from version 0.4.14 the previous CRAN release, are:

 read_qtuv_txt()to read spectral data output files from the on-line Quick TUV calculator.